PrefectHQ/prefect/docs/tutorial/index.md

 1. Connect to [Prefect Cloud](https://app.prefect.cloud).
 You can sign up for a forever free [Prefect Cloud account](/cloud/) or accept your organization's invite to join their Prefect Cloud account.
 Alternatively, you can use Prefect Cloud and self-host a [Prefect server instance](/host/).
 If you choose this option, start a local Prefect server instance by running the `prefect server start` command.

 1. Create a new account or sign in at [https://app.prefect.cloud/](https://app.prefect.cloud/).
-1. Use the `prefect cloud login` CLI command to [authenticate to Prefect Cloud](/cloud/users/api-keys/) from your environment.
+1. Authenticate to Prefect Cloud from your environment:

     ```bash
     prefect cloud login